-Communication: for questions regarding class and textbook content use the Discussion Board, for issues on Home Work Assignments, class organization check first the syllabus, the announcements and calendar on Canvas, then post your questions on the discussion board.
+Communication: for questions regarding class and textbook content use the Discussion Board, for issues on Homework Assignments, class organization check first the syllabus, the announcements and calendar on Canvas, then post your questions on the discussion board.
 For all other issues contact Dr. Graciela Lorca.
+Office hours: Tuesdays 2-3 PM through ZOOM Conferences, IN PERSON (Genetics Institute Rm 307) or By appointment: (only if you cannot make it to office hours) send an e-mail with three suggested times and I will choose one for us to meet.